16 Historic Stops Along the Patriotic Freedom Trail in Boston, MA - Tripshepherd

 #6 Boston Latin School and Benjamin Franklin Statue

 The Boston Latin School was founded in 1635 by the Town of Boston making it not only the oldest public school in America but also the oldest existing school in the United States.
 The curriculum followed the 18th century Latin School Movement, which emphasized the importance of learning the classics, aiming to educate young men, offering free education to boys both rich and poor.
-Up until the 19th century, the school only consisted of male attendees and faculty, that was until Helen Magill Whitenot only the first female to graduate but the first woman to earn a doctorate as well, while she was in attendance at school she was the only female.
+Up until the 19th century, the school only consisted of male attendees and faculty, that was until Helen Magil White not only the first female to graduate but the first woman to earn a doctorate as well, while she was in attendance at school she was the only female.
 The school was torn down in 1745 in order to make space for an expansion for King’s Chapel, however, the school has continued onwards to different locations with its current location in the Fenway neighborhood as of 1972, admitting both boys and girls.

 Of the many students who attended the original school site, were 5 signers of the Declaration of Independence; Benjamin Franklin, Samuel Adams, William Hooper, John Hancock, and Robert Treat Paine, of these 5 men, Benjamin Franklin was the only one to graduate.
 The original site for the school is marked by one of its famous graduates, Benjamin Franklin, standing 8ft tall the statue rests on a 9 ft marble and granite base that features a front and back plaque, the front depicting Franklin experimenting with electricity and the back him in his printing shop.